scaleFilter¶

 The specific encoding computations employed are specified by argument

-.
+method.
 Scaling limits are supplied with the optional argument

-, and are required for the bounded scaling methods, i.e.,
+scaleLimits, and are required for the bounded scaling methods, i.e.,

-=±1, ±4, or ±5.
+method=±1, ±4, or ±5.
 Bounded scaling ensures that the scaled values

 in the returned array fall between a lower and upper bound.

-=1 then the bounded method of scaling and unscaling is
+If method=1 then the bounded method of scaling and unscaling is

-using the scaling limits in scaleLimits
+applied to x using the scaling limits in scaleLimits.

-=±2, ±3, ±4, or ±5, then the z-score method of scaling is
+If method=±2, ±3, ±4, or ±5, then the z-score method of scaling is

 used.
 These calculations are based upon the following scaling calculation:

-where a is a measure of center for x
+where a is a measure of center for x, and b is a measure of the spread

-of x
+of x.

-=±2 or ±4, then by default a and b are the arithmetic
+If method=±2 or ±4, then by default a and b are the arithmetic

 average and sample standard deviation of the training data.
 These values can

-be overridden using the optional argument supplyCenterSpread
+be overridden using the optional argument supplyCenterSpread.

-=±3 or ±5, then by default a and b are the median and
+If method=±3 or ±5, then by default a and b are the median and

 \(\tilde{s}\), where \(\tilde{s}\) is a robust estimate of the